bsLab/XraySim/README.md

 ### fbp

-Filtere Back Projection (parallel multi-threaded version)
+Filtered Back Projection (parallel multi-threaded version) used to transform rotational projections to a 3D image stcaks.

 ### openscad